 - Nine times out of ten, swapping out an old appliance for one with a high energy-efficiency rating will be worth the investment.

 - For example, when compared to an older model, an efficient, modern dishwasher will, generally, cost you around £7 less a year to run.

 Tip #9: Use a water-saving showerhead

 - It may surprise you how much water a bath can waste.
 Showers are the greener alternative.
 How much water do you waste in your daily wash?
 Some power showers are less efficient.
 Also, some showers tend to use less water in five minutes than a whole bath.
 Fit yourself an energy-efficient showerhead, and you will cut back on the amount of water you use.

 - Are you an avid fan of tea or coffee?
 If yes, then you should invest an eco-kettle.
 Normal kettles tend to waste a lot of energy.
 However, an eco kettle can save you up to 30% more power.

 Want to increase your energy savings?
-Then follow those nine tips.
+Then follow those ten tips.
 Small steps such as switching off lights or washing your clothes at a lower temperature can make a big difference.

 At Gaffney & Guinan, we can also help you improve energy efficiency in your homes.
 Our home improvements can save you energy.

 Also, we are one of the UK’s leading contractors for renders and external wall insulation systems.
 Across South England and Wales, we serve many different homes with energy-efficient solutions.

 So, want to learn more about how we can help you lower energy bills?
 Why not get in touch with our team today?
 Our doors are always open.